w3f/polkadot-wiki/docs/learn-nominator.md

 ### Required Minimum Stake

-To be considered a Nominator there is minimum amount of DOT you must stake.
+Due to the overwhelming demand and the way the algorithm optimizes the nominator set, there is a minimum number of DOT you must nominate with in order to be effective.

-As of Februrary 2021, this minimum is 104 DOT.
+This number fluctuates day by day, and the most recent and up to date version can be found out using [this community-developed tool](https://polkaview.network/dot) or through [these scripts](https://github.com/w3f/validator-stats) which you can run on your machine.

 ### Oversubscribed Validators